wpank/polkagent/docs/groups.md

 **Active** — normal operating state.
 Members can be added and removed (except the owner, which returns `GroupError::PermissionDenied`).
 Budgets and quorum policies can be replaced at any time via `set_budget` and `set_quorum_policy`.
-Execution plans are dispatched through one of the four `Executor` types.
+Execution plans can be dispatched through one of the four in-memory `Executor` types by a library caller.
+No product surface currently turns that operation into durable child runs.
 Spend is recorded through `record_spend`, which validates both the group total and the per-member limit before committing; an over-limit attempt returns `GroupError::BudgetExceeded` without mutating state.

 **Paused** — not a distinct persisted state in the current schema; it is managed by the operator layer above `GroupCoordinator`.
 When the group budget